0xV0YD/Pippo/README.md

 LINEAR_API_KEY=
 ```

+Security notes:
+- `TELEGRAM_ALLOWED_USERNAME` is the primary identity lock.
+By default Pippo only responds to `@OxVoyd`.
-`TELEGRAM_ALLOWED_CHAT_ID` is optional for open testing.
-Leave it blank if you want to talk to the bot directly without allowlisting.
+- `TELEGRAM_ALLOWED_CHAT_ID` is optional extra hardening if you want both username and chat ID enforcement.

 AI provider notes:
 - `AI_PROVIDER=openai` uses your OpenAI API key